What is the Deal with the Green New Deal?

 May 28, 2019

 There has been a lot of discussion recently about the “Green New Deal.”
-So what it is all about and what is
+So what it is all about and what is labour’s perspective?

 The “Deal” takes its title from the historic “New Deal” introduced in the 1930’s by U.S. President Franklin Roosevelt and helped lift the country from the Great Depression through investment in massive public works projects, employment programs and financial controls.

-As the idea moved swiftly across the border to Canada and was endorsed by Environmental Non- Government Organizations,
+As the idea moved swiftly across the border to Canada and was endorsed by Environmental Non- Government Organizations, unions called for more consultation with a deeper investigation on how workers might be impacted.

-The Unifor National Health, Safety and Environment Department has been actively engaged in discussions to ensure a “Just Transition” process is a key part
+The Unifor National Health, Safety and Environment Department has been actively engaged in discussions to ensure a “Just Transition” process is a key part to any Canadian version of a Green New Deal.

 Through initial discussions with partner organizations like Blue Green Canada and the Green Economy Network we clearly stated that the beginning conversations about a Green New Deal for Canada must be led from the ground up with a focus on “Just Transition.”